-The Court measured society's concerns correctly.
-But it was the fear-mongering and fanning of the flames described above that caused those concerns.
-And even assuming the validity of those concerns, what remained to be seen was the extent to which this social albatross would accomplish its purpose.
-A 2008 study would provide the answer.
+The Court's measurement of society's concerns was dead on balls accurate.
+But it was the fear-mongering and fanning of the flames described above that created those concerns.
+So then, having created those concerns, what remained to be seen was the extent to which this social albatross would accomplish its ostensible purpose.
+A 2008 study provided the answer.
 This study was prepared by the New Jersey Department of Corrections and funded by the United States Department of Justice.

 The study was “Megan's Law: Assessing the Practical and Monetary Efficacy”.
+Above, we characterized Megan's Law as “useless.”
+The 2008 study justifies that characterization.
 It found that Megan's Law yields no benefits whatsoever.
+Nothing.
 Zero.
 Zip.
 Zilch.
 Nada.
 Rien.
 The entire report is online.
+Read it!
 Here are pertinent excerpts from its executive summary:

 As indicated above, Megan's Law sentences are for life.
-Many States including New Jersey have provisions for relief, but only after passage of many years.
-Relief in New Jersey becomes sometimes available after the person has endured Megan's curse for at least fifteen years.
+Many States however, have provisions for relief.
+New Jersey is one of those States, but only after passage of many years, and only sometimes.
+Relief in New Jersey may become available after the person has endured Megan's curse for at least fifteen years.
 Juveniles adjudicated delinquent in New Jersey for acts committed while under age fourteen can seek relief upon reaching age eighteen.

 There are actually two aspects to removal from Megan's Law.
 The first aspect is elimination of the requirement for periodic registration.
 The second aspect is release from the requirement of Parole Supervision for Life.
-A person subject to both requirements would normally explore relief from both at the same time.
+A person subject to both requirements would explore relief from both.
 However, criteria for relief for each of the two burdens are not identical.
 A person may thus qualify for relief from one of these requirements, but not the other.
 Another page on this site provides the text of the relevant statutes.